jburguete/mpcotool/README.md

 every node):
 > $ mpirun [MPI options] ./calibrator [-nthreads X] input_file.xml

-* The sintaxis of the simulator has to be (where in the results file the first data has to be the objective function value):
+* The sintaxis of the simulator has to be:
 > $ ./simulator_name input_file_1 [input_file_2] [input_file_3] [input_file_4] output_file

-* The sintaxis of the program to evaluate the objetive function has to be:
+* The sintaxis of the program to evaluate the objetive function has to be (where the first data in the results file has to be the objective function value):
-> $ ./evaluator_name simulated_file data_file results file
+> $ ./evaluator_name simulated_file data_file results_file

 INPUT FILE FORMAT
 -----------------